(Approximate) Matrix Multiplication via Convolutions: Introduction

+We view this work as an extension of the Group Theoretic approach developed by \cite{CU03}, originally for FMM, to the approximate setting.
+Put simply, we study AMM algorithms using (multi-variate) polynomial multiplication (and nothing else), avoiding Strassen style divide-and-conquer\footnote{Divide and conquer in bilinear algorithms essentially boils down to the computation of a Kronecker power matrix with a vector, $\bU^{\otimes k}v$, which can be done in $\Theta(mn^k)$ assuming $\bU$ is a $n\times m$ sized matrix with $m<n$, or $\Theta(kn^{k+1})$ when $m=n$.
+Suppose we treat $n$ and $m$ as constants, which leads the runtime to be asymptotically equivalent to the that of FFT (or even faster, when $m<n$, since $m$ does not scale with $k$).
+The key difference with FFT remains --- FFT has widely available and highly optimized implementations with very small constants, and has \textbf{non-asymptotic} runtime.
+Thus, for real-life matrix sizes, it is incomparable in efficiency to generic bilinear algorithms.}.

+Our first contribution is to put in writing a simple observation that allows one to obtain FFT-based algorithms from the group theoretic approach.
+Applying this observation on a construction proposed by \cite{CKSU05} leads to the following result:

-\begin{theorem}[Faster Combinatorial MM, Informal] There is an exact, deterministic algorithm for computing the product of two $n\times n$ matrices $\bA\bB$, in $O(n^{2.89})$ time.
+\begin{theorem}[Faster ``Combinatorial'' MM] There is an exact, deterministic algorithm for computing the product of two $n\times n$ matrices $\bA\bB$, in $O(n^{2.89})$ time.
 The algorithm only aggregates several convolutions in $\Z_m^k$ which are computed via FFT. \end{theorem}

-The algorithm bootstraps a certain construction first proposed by \cite{CKSU05} as a base tensor for FMM.
-In principle, the algorithm refutes \autoref{conj_comb_MM}, but it is unforuntately still highly asymptotic, beating na\"ive \matmul\; ($\sim n^3$) only for very large matrices ($n\gtrsim 18^{12}$).
-This is our main motivation for focusing on the \textit{approximate} convolutions, where the hope is to exploit the structure of the polynomials used in \autoref{thm_main_exactMM_informal}, in order to reduce the complexity of computing their convolution, possibly with some small accuracy loss.

-As a proof-of-concept, we first show that a black-box combination of the exact combinatorial algorithm from \autoref{thm_main_exactMM_informal} together with linear sketching, already yields the first super-linear speed-accuracy tradeoff for AMM, improving the state-of-art bound \eqref{eq_AMM_sota}:
+Unfortunately, despite FFT being practical, the algorithm is still highly asymptotic.
+This is our main motivation to explore approximate versions, where the hope is to exploit some structure of the underlying construction.
+As a proof-of-concept, we show that a black-box combination of the algorithm in \autoref{thm_main_exactMM_informal} with standard linear sketching methods leads to the first super-linear speed-accuracy tradeoff for AMM: